-[Regulation 65 inserted in Gazette 21 Aug 2015 p.
+[Regulation 65 inserted: Gazette 21 Aug 2015 p.
 3334.]

 66. Restriction on suspending custodial officer’s pay

 During any period in which consideration is being given to a custodial officer’s suitability to continue as a custodial officer, the chief executive officer cannot suspend the custodial officer’s pay.